eddy7896/buildsite-flow/README.md

 ## 🎯 Project Overview

-**Drena** (also known as **BuildFlow**) is a full-featured Enterprise Resource Planning (ERP) system designed for construction companies and agencies.
+**Haal** (also known as **BuildFlow**) is a full-featured Enterprise Resource Planning (ERP) system designed for construction companies and agencies.
 It provides comprehensive business management capabilities including HR, Finance, Project Management, CRM, Inventory, Procurement, and more.

 ### Key Highlights